rgwilton/rfc8407bis/draft-ietf-netmod-rfc8407bis.md

 ordered "list" or "leaf-list".

 The "id" function SHOULD NOT be used.
 The "ID" attribute is not present in YANG documents, so this function has no meaning.
-The YANG compiler SHOULD return an empty string for this function.
+The XPath execution environment SHOULD return an empty string for this function.

 The "namespace-uri" and "name" functions SHOULD NOT be used.
 Expanded names in XPath are different than YANG.
 A specific